bjornasm/HuginWebCrawler/Readme.md

 * I can use python libraries

+* I can not use pre-made web-crawling frameworks

 * I do not need to store the actual website pages on disk, the key point is to gather URLs

 * Because of the time limit i have taken the freedom of not implementing local storage of the URL queue (see first point under 'Limitations of the task')